 How is billing handled?

-- Once a plan is in place, we request a pre-payment to help us start the process.
-This amount will be different for each project, but the money is used to help cover the initial labor and parts, or material costs needed to begin the job.
+- Once a plan is in place, we request a pre-payment for parts to purchase to help us start the process.
+This amount will be different for each project, but the money is used to help cover the initial parts orders, or material costs needed to begin the job.

-- Our shop sends invoices to the customer every week to ten days to ensure that our shop and our customers are in constant communication and “on the same page.”
+- Our shop sends invoices to the customer every week to ensure that our shop and our customers are in constant communication and “on the same page.”
 We charge a shop rate for time, parts and materials are additional.
 Parts may incur a shipping charge.

 - The invoices are generated from our Technicians’ time entries as they work, so there is great detail on our invoices.
 However, we are always happy to provide greater detail or explanation of services should the customer request it.

-- Due to our week to ten day invoicing structure, payment is expected upon customer receipt of invoice.
+- Due to our weekly invoicing structure, payment is expected upon customer receipt of invoice.
 If payment is not promptly received, work will be suspended and the vehicle will be placed into storage until the customer account is brought to current status.
 Pre-payment terms are available to prevent customers from accruing a balance with the shop.

-- Accepted payment methods include cash, checks, or online payments through credit cards and e-checks.
-Paying by check is preferred and has no fees involved.
+- Accepted payment methods include cash, check, or online payments through credit cards and e-checks.
+Paying by check or cash is preferred.
+Echecks have a $3.00 fee .
 Credit cards are convenient, but there is a service fee charged to us which we in turn add to your next invoice.
-The average fee is about 3%.
+The average fee is about 3.5%.

 - If you click on the view and the pay invoice button “Debit card” is underlined in green, you can select bank transfer or credit card by clicking on the words.
 The bank transfer option allows you to enter your checking account info and pay by check online.